nikkomiu/eform-sublime/README.md

-ImageNow iScript
+ImageNow eForms
 =================

-This is a Sublime Text Language Package for ImageNow's iScript Language.
+This is a Sublime Text Language Package for ImageNow's eForms.